MohammadKasaei/Mohammadreza-Kasaei/README.md

     <td style = ""><img src="./imgs/dual_arm_grasping.gif"/></td>
     <td> <b> + MVGrasp: Real-Time Multi-View 3D Object Grasping in Highly Cluttered Environments:</b> <br>
     <p align="justify">
-Nowadays robots play an increasingly important role in our daily life.
-In human-centered environments, robots often encounter piles of objects, packed items, or isolated objects.
-Therefore, a robot must be able to grasp and manipulate different objects in various situations to help humans with daily tasks.
-In this paper, we propose a multi-view deep learning approach to handle robust object grasping in human-centric domains.
+In this work, we propose a multi-view deep learning approach to handle robust object grasping in human-centric domains.
 In particular, our approach takes a point cloud of an arbitrary object as an input, and then, generates orthographic views of the given object.
 The obtained views are finally used to estimate pixel-wise grasp synthesis for each object.
 We train the model end-to-end using a synthetic object grasp dataset and test it on both simulation and real-world data without any further fine-tuning.
 </p>
 <br> <a href="https://youtu.be/r7Ra8BJsAY4"> <b>Video</b></a> &emsp; &emsp;
  <a href="https://arxiv.org/pdf/2103.10997.pdf"> <b>Paper</b></a>